Need to talk? Call 1800 882 436.

 Good sleep habits for infants and children

-Children grow and develop rapidly, so it's important they get enough sleep to give them the energy they need for active play and good health.
-Having good sleep habits, such as routine sleep times, and ensuring a relaxed, safe sleep environment can help your child get the sleep they need.
+Children grow and develop rapidly, so it's important they get enough sleep.
+Good sleep habits help them get the energy they need for active play and good health.

 What is a good sleep habit?

-A good sleep habit means behaviour and habits that can lead to a good night’s sleep.
-It is often referred to as good sleep hygiene.
+Actions that help lead to a good night's sleep are called good sleep habits.
+This is often referred to as good sleep hygiene.
+It might involve having:

 Learn more about body clocks and sleep cycles.